captainsafia/AspireAzureFunctionsSample/README.md

 }
 ```

-3. The Azure Functions .NET APIs do not currently support the `IHostApplicationBuilder` interface that Aspire's APIs depend on.
-For the case of ServiceDefaults APIs, it's necessary to define `IHostBuilder`-based implementations of these APIs as seen in [this file](./AzureFunctionsTest//AzureFunctionsTest.ServiceDefaults/HostBuilderExtensions.cs).

-Note: OpenTelemetry from the local Functions host is not currently supported.

-4. The Azure Functions host executes an inner build when `func start` is invoked that facilitates the discovery of triggers and extensions used by the worker and wiring them up to the host.
+3. The Azure Functions host executes an inner build when `func start` is invoked that facilitates the discovery of triggers and extensions used by the worker and wiring them up to the host.
 Currently, a bug in the Azure Functions Core Tools makes this inner build fail in scenarios where the Functions project has already been built (see [this issue in the Azure Functions Core Tools repo](https://github.com/Azure/azure-functions-core-tools/issues/3594)).

 ```
 Can't determine Project to build.
 Expected 1 .csproj or .fsproj but found 2